Guidelines on use of e-mail and instant messaging

 E-mail and instant messaging/chat applications are useful communication tools for conducting University business.
 E-mail and instant messages created and received by University employees in the course of their work are also University records to the same extent as information in other media, such as electronic and hard-copy documents.

-- Communicate sensitive information to individuals by using only those technologies endorsed by IST Information Security Services in their Guidelines for secure data exchange.
+- Communicate confidential information to individuals by using only those technologies endorsed by IST Information Security Services in their Guidelines for secure data exchange.

-- When your e-mail or instant messages contain personal or confidential information:
+- When your e-mail or instant messages contain personal or other confidential information:

 - verify the addresses and names of recipients